YGGverse/next/README.md

 Default argument values depending of server protocol selected.

 Some arguments also defined in [default.json](https://github.com/YGGverse/next/blob/main/default.json) file.
-Do not change it without understanding!
+Do not change this file without understanding!

 ##### Required